byu-cs-236-classroom-templates/project-0/README.md

   - **Shortcut**:
     - Windows/Linux: ``Ctrl+` ``
     - macOS: ``⌃` ``
-- Look to see if you have a conda environment enstalled.
+- Look to see if you have a conda environment installed.
 Look at the line before the prompt in the terminal.
-If it starts with `(base)` or has some other environment indicator in parentheses `(myenv)`, then you need to do the next step.
+If it starts with `(base)` or has some other environment indicator in parentheses `(who)`, then you need to do the next step.
-- Deactive conda by typing
+- Deactivate conda by typing

 ```bash
 conda deactivate